 Once in a while people ask me how I can afford to use such large quantities of fresh herbs in my cooking.

 I understand where they’re coming from – a very small package of herbs can cost $3.50 where I live, and there’s no guarantee that all the herbs in that little plastic container will be usable.

 Still, I love to cook with fresh herbs.
 I love the fresh, zesty smell that wafts up them when you wash them and when you chop them.
 I love the brightness they bring to the food I’m cooking and the vibrant color they provide as garnish.
 And, of course, I love the vivid pop of flavor they bring to food.

 Yes, they are more expensive than dried herbs.
 But they can still be affordable.
 Here’s how:

 Find a better deal

 As I’ve mentioned before, I live about a half hour drive from a large chain grocery store.
-While I definitely value our local coop and try to buy local a lot of the time, there are some things that I do buy outside my local area.
+While I value our local coop tremendously and try to buy local a lot of the time, there are some things that I do buy outside my local area.
 Often fresh herbs are one of these things.